This information explains what to expect on the day of your friend or family member’s surgery at Memorial Sloan Kettering’s (MSK) main hospital.

 To contact the nurse liaison:

-- From inside the hospital, use a hospital courtesy phone.
+- From inside the hospital, you can use a hospital courtesy phone.
+These are located on the walls all around the hospital.
 Dial 2000 and ask for beeper 9000.
-Please be patient, as this can take up to 2 minutes.
+Please be patient because this can take up to 2 minutes.

 - From outside of the hospital, call 212-639-2000.
 Ask for beeper 9000.